shellbro/ansible-role-emacs/README.md

 * config_url - URL to Emacs config file (required)
 * config_dir - directory on the system to store downloaded config file, it will be created if does not exist (required)
-* config_owner - owner of the config dir and config file (required)
+* config_owner - owner of config dir and config file (required)
-* config_group - group of the config dir and config file (if not specified, by default the same as `config_owner`)
+* config_group - group of config dir and config file (if not specified, by default the same as `config_owner`)

 Dependencies